Sequential Attention-based Sampling for Histopathological Analysis: Related Work

 {\bf DRL for histopathology}.
 Diagnosis of WSIs by human histopathologists involves viewing the slide -- at a low (``scanning'') resolution -- and zooming into suspected tumor regions -- at high resolution -- for reliable diagnosis.
 In this context, a recent approach, RLogist~\citep{zhao2022rlogist}, models the scanning process of histopathologists as a Markov Decision Process (MDP) using an RL agent.
 The agent learns an efficient observation strategy, selectively zooming into only a few high-resolution WSI patches before making a classification decision, thereby reducing computational overhead and inference time.
 Similarly, PAMIL \citep{zheng2024cvpr} addresses the shortcomings of instance-based clustering methods using an RL agent to form pseudo-bags (aggregates) of related instances from high-resolution WSIs.
 It models pseudo-bag formation as an MDP, forming new pseudo-bags based on past knowledge from the previously formed bags, informed by the label error arising from bag-level predictions.

 {\bf Feature extraction for histopathology}.
 Deep neural networks such as ResNet \citep{he2016deep} and Vision Transformers (ViT) \citep{doso2020vit}, pre-trained on ImageNet \citep{imagenet}, are commonly used for feature extraction in computer vision tasks.
-Their exposure to millions of natural images enables them to identify generic features that encode the image parsimoniously, for specialized downstream tasks.
-Yet, pretraining on natural images is not ideal for medical images, due to differences in their feature distributions. \cite{REMEDIS}.
+Their exposure to millions of natural images enables them to identify generic, relevant features, for specialized downstream tasks.
+Yet, pretraining on natural images is not ideal for medical image diagnosis. \cite{REMEDIS}.
 For instance, histopathology images lack a canonical orientation, exhibit low color variation due to standardized staining protocols, and their diagnostic information varies with magnification.
 To address this, Kang et al.~\cite{kang2023ssl} introduced ResNet-50 and ViT-S models with self-supervised pretraining on large WSI datasets (e.g., TCGA, TULIP).